Value-form: Value-form and price-form

 Eventually financial trade becomes so complex, that what a financial asset is worth is often no longer expressible in any exact quantity of money (a "cash value") without all sorts of qualifications, and that its worth becomes entirely conditional on its expected earnings potential.

 In Capital Volume 3, which he drafted before Volume I, Marx shows he was well aware of this.
 He distinguished not only between "real capital" (physical, tangible capital assets) and "money capital", but also noted the existence of "fictitious capital" and pseudo-commodities that strictly speaking have only symbolic value.
 Marx believed that a failure to theorize the forms of value correctly led to "the strangest and most contradictory ideas about money," which "emerges sharply... in [the theory of] banking, where the commonplace definitions of money no longer hold water".

 Price-form

 Consistent with this, Marx explicitly introduced a distinction between the form of value and the price-form early on in Capital, Volume I. Simply put, the price-form is a mediator of trade that is separate and distinct from the forms of value that products have.
-Prices express exchange-value in units of money.
+Prices express specific exchange-values in units of money.
 A price is a "sign" that conveys information about either a possible or a realized transaction (or both at the same time).
 The information may be true or false; it may refer to observables or unobservables; it may be estimated, assumed or probable.
 However, because prices are also numbers, it is easy to treat them as manipulable "things" in their own right, in abstraction from their appropriate context.
 As Viktor Mayer-Schönberger puts it, "...in the process of distilling information down to price, many details get lost."
+Frequently the expression of an exchange value as a price is conflated with the real quantity of money which the price represents.